jungyongji/PredCMB/README.md

 ### 3. interaction_ex ###

 The interaction_ex.tsv file represents the gene family and metabolites produced by its enzyme reaction.
+If you wish to quickly and easily run the example files and obtain results, use the interaction_ex.tsv file, which includes a subset of gene-metabolite interactions as shown in the examples below. **For access to comprehensive gene-metabolite interaction data, it is recommended to use the uniref_com_kerk_oc.tsv file located in the interactions directory.**

 ```